-- 5.1 The overall responsibility for the conduct of the examinations for the degree and Associateship lies with the Medical Studies Committee.
-Boards of Examiners are appointed to deal with the examinations in each year of study. - 5.2 The examination may be conducted by a variety of examining methods including assessment of coursework, project work and written papers (including essay questions, case studies, data interpretation and analysis questions, Short Answer Questions (SAQ), Multiple Choice Questions (MCQ), Single Best Answer Questions (SBA) and Extended Matching Questions (EMQ); papers may incorporate several question formats) taken at appropriate times during the year, as determined by the examiners, and clinical assessments (including Objective Structured Clinical Examinations (OSCE), Practical Assessment of Clinical Examination Skills (PACES), short cases and long cases, an assessment of candidates' practical notebooks or logbooks, oral assessments and observed consultations [e.g. mini-CEXs, case-based discussions, directly observed procedures]).
+- 5.1 The overall responsibility for the conduct of the examinations for the degree and Associateship lies with the Faculty of Medicine Education Committee.
+Boards of Examiners are appointed to deal with the examinations in each year of study. - 5.2 The examination may be conducted by a variety of examining methods including assessment of coursework, project work and written papers (including essay questions, case studies, data interpretation and analysis questions, Short Answer Questions (SAQ), Multiple Choice Questions

+(MCQ), Single Best Answer Questions (SBA), Assertion Reason Questions (ARQ) and Extended Matching Questions (EMQ); papers may incorporate several question formats) taken at appropriate times during the year, as determined by the examiners, and clinical assessments (including Objective Structured Clinical Examinations (OSCE), Practical Assessment of Clinical Examination Skills (PACES), short cases and long cases, an assessment of candidates' practical notebooks or logbooks, oral assessments and observed consultations [e.g. mini-CEXs, case-based discussions, directly observed procedures]).
 A student will be credited with any paper or papers in which they have satisfied the examiners.
 Oral examinations may include an assessment of the candidate's practical notebooks or logbooks.

 - 5.3 No books, notes or other material relevant to the examination may be introduced into any examination room by a student unless specifically authorised by the examiners. - 5.4 Entry to all examinations will normally be conditional upon students having attended the corresponding courses and completed all required in-course assessment to the satisfaction of the College.
 In the case of illness, or other exceptional circumstances, students may be permitted to defer entry to the examinations, subject to the provision of independent verification and/or documentary evidence of the circumstances.
-In these cases students may be required to follow an extra course of study. - 5.5 A student who on his/her first entry does not complete successfully the examination in Years 1 to 4 of the programme may, at the discretion of the examiners, re-enter the failed examination on one further occasion, in accordance with the conditions specified in General Regulation 13.7. - 5.6 A student who on his/her first entry does not complete successfully the examination in the finals phases of the programme may, at the discretion of the examiners, re-enter the failed examination on two further occasions, in accordance with the conditions specified in General Regulation 13.7. - 5.7 A student is required to pass the BSc before moving into the finals phases of the programme.
+In these cases students may be required to follow an extra course of study. - 5.5 A student who on his/her first entry does not complete successfully the examination may, at the discretion of the examiners, re-enter the failed examination on one further occasion, in accordance with the conditions specified in General Regulation 13.7. - 5.6 Years 5 and 6 form the 'Finals Phase' of the programme.
+A student who, on his/her first entry, does not successfully complete the Year 5 examination may, at the discretion of the examiners, progress into Year 6. - 5.7 A student progressing into Year 6 under the provisions of paragraph 5.7 above is required to successfully complete the Year 5 examination before attempting the Year 6 examinations. - 5.8 A student is required to pass the BSc before moving into the Final Phases of the programme.
 Students failing the BSc at the second attempt will normally be required to withdraw from the programme.
 A student who fails the intercalated BSc degree examination at an outside institution may, at the discretion of the College, repeat the year at the external institution, or return to the College and undertake an internal BSc pathway.
-In either case this would be deemed to be the second attempt. - 5.8 All examinations must be passed within 24 months of completing the programme of study.
+In either case this would be deemed to be the second attempt. - 5.9 All examinations must be passed within 24 months of completing the programme of study.